-Markets were severely disrupted by COVID 19 in March 2020, but in the 2020/21 year they recovered strongly.
-As a result, the funding level of the Fund as at 31 March 2021 is likely to be an improvement to that reported at the previous formal valuation.
+Markets were severely disrupted by COVID 19 in March 2020, but over most of 2020/21 and 2021/22 they recovered strongly.
+However, due to the war in Ukraine, March 2022 markets were particularly volatile, which affects values as at the accounting date.
+All other things being equal, the funding level of the Fund as at 31 March 2022 is likely to be better that that reported at the previous valuation as at 31 March 2019.